How to Read CSV File in Excel (5 Quick Tricks)

 Note: Upon opening the CSV file directly in Excel, the software will automatically generate a worksheet with the same name as the CSV file, where the data will be displayed.

-• Just add a suitable title.
-Finally, the output will look as follows after applying the necessary formatting.
+• Just add a suitable title, and the output will look as follows after applying some formatting:

 applied formatting to read csv file in excel